mrbrdo/better_spree_localization/README.md

 * will keep locale with Devise URLs (login, logout etc) and reset password
 * will use correct locale in emails as was saved with the Order
 * it works with `spree_mobilize` gem instead of `spree_globalize`, because it provides more complete features
-* admin product search will now find products matching name or SKU
+* admin product search will additionally search by product SKU (including partial match)
+* frontend search will additionally search by product SKU, but only on exact match (case-insensitive)

 ## Installation

 1. Add this extension to your Gemfile with this line:

         gem 'better_spree_localization', github: 'mrbrdo/better_spree_localization'

 2. Install the gem using Bundler: